Alignak-monitoring/alignak/docker/README.md

 ## Host / containers shared volume

 The *data/alignak* directory is shared between the host system and the running containers.
+It contains :
+- a default test configuration to show how to configure and use some Alignak features
+- some commands used to check hosts and services in the default configuration

+The default configuration shows how to build an Alignak configuration split in 3 realms.
+Each realm owns its hosts and they are all monitored in the same Alignak ystem with one Web UI.

+Have a look into the configuration for more information -)

 ## Using the makefile